On the Distribution of Partially Symmetric Codes for Automorphism Ensemble Decoding: Abstract

 \section{Abstract}

-Permutation list decoding recently draws attention as a possible alternative for list decoding of polar codes.
-In this letter, we investigate the distribution of Reed-Muller partially symmetric codes (RM-PSC), a family of polar codes yielding good performances under permutation list decoding.
-We prove the existence of these codes for almost all code dimensions if the code length is not greater than $256$.
-Moreover, we analyze the absorption group of this family of codes under SC decoding, showing that it may include one or more blocks of size larger than one.
-Finally, we show by simulations that RM-PSC can outperform state-of-the-art polar codes constructions in terms of error correcting performance for short code lengths, while reducing decoding latency.
+\Gls{ae} decoding has recently drawn attention as a possible alternative to list decoding of polar codes.
+In this letter, we investigate the distribution of \gls{rmpsc} codes, a family of polar codes yielding good performances under \gls{ae} decoding.
+We prove the existence of these codes for almost all code dimensions for code lengths $N\leq 256$.
+Moreover, we analyze the absorption group of this family of codes under SC decoding, proving that valuable permutations in \gls{ae} decoding always exist.
+Finally, we experimentally show that \gls{rmpsc} codes can outperform state-of-the-art polar-code-construction algorithms in terms of error-correction performance for short code lengths, while reducing decoding latency.